Beaches

 Alva

-Alva (Lynch’s Beach), 20 minutes drive from Ayr, offers a relaxed location providing the perfect setting to unwind and explore at your own leisure.
-At low tide Alva makes for excellent exploring, with hundreds of solider crabs, endless shells and an abundance of birdlife.
-Outer sand bars create inshore lagoon areas popular amongst kitesurfers and paddle boarders on weekends.
+Lynch's Beach at Alva, 20 minutes drive from Ayr, offers a relaxed location providing the perfect setting to unwind and explore at your own leisure.
+At low tide, the beach makes for excellent exploring with hundreds of solider crabs, endless shells and an abundance of birdlife.
+Outer sand bars create an inshore lagoon that is popular amongst kitesurfers and paddle boarders on weekends.

 Cape Upstart